Frequently asked Questions and answers when buying an Etching Press.

 Question – What is the dimensions of the top roller?

-Answer – Our top stainless steel roller is 4 inches diameter which is a lovely size.
+Answer – Our top stainless steel roller is 4 inches diameter which is a lovely size or there is the option to upgrade to a 61/2 inch roller.

 Question – Will your presses print as good as the heavy immovable cast etching presses?